 5. Where is the toilet please – Pou ine i tualéta parakaló

-Given the absence of public toilets in Greece, it’s always handy to know how to ask for a toilet.
+Given the absence of public toilets in most tourist destinations in Greece, it’s always useful to know how to ask for a toilet.

 The word ‘tualéta’ indicates a bathroom, washroom, restroom, or however else you may call it in your local language.

 The Greek phrase ‘pou einai’, meaning ‘where is?’, can be used for anything you are looking for – the beach, the taxi stand, the best taverna on the island, the Acropolis in Athens.

 Tip: Do carry your own toilet paper in case there is none, and DO NOT flush it in the tualéta.
 Here’s why you shouldn’t flush toilet paper in Greece.

 6. How much is this – Póso káni

 If you want to buy any products or Greek souvenirs, you can try asking for the price in Greek.

 While the actual question is easy to pronounce, you might get stuck if the sales assistant answers back in Greek 🙂

 Tip: Be careful not to confuse this phrase with ‘Ti kánis’, which means ‘How are you’!